Photo courtesy Bigwin Island Golf Club

-As for the top Muskoka golf courses, here’s LuxuryMuskoka’s take on the top places to visit in cottage country that keep golfers coming back for more.
+As for the top Muskoka golf courses, here’s LuxuryMuskoka’s take on the top places to visit in cottage country that keeps golfers coming back for more.

 - Bigwin Island Golf Club – Dating back to the 1920s and redesigned by Doug Carrick in the 1980s, this par 72, island course on Lake of Bays remains the spot for the rich and famous to golf.
-Read our feature story on world-class Bigwin Island Golf Club.
+Read our feature story on the world-class Bigwin Island Golf Club.

 - The Rock – Located on lovely Lake Rosseau, the region’s richest lake, this 6,649-yard 18-hole course is famous for its fantastic rocky outcrops and rolling hills.
 Capable of inspiring golfers of all levels, it’s a course that places an emphasis on strategy as opposed to skill.
-Thinking of making a weekend (or mid-week) break of it?
+Thinking of taking a weekend (or mid-week) break?
 The Rock is located directly across from the luxurious JW Marriott the Rosseau Muskoka Resort.
-Check out our accommodations partner for the latest reviews, rates, and reservations.
+Check out our accommodations partner for the latest rates, details, and reservations.

-- Muskoka Bay Club – As wonderful as the golf on this spectacular Doug Carrick designed course in Gravenhurst with its trails through wetlands and mature forests is the magnificent cliff-top Clubhouse, a perfect place to enjoy a meal whether you golf or not.
-And check out The Muskoka Bay Resort for reviews, rates, and reservations for great accommodations overlooking the course.
+- Muskoka Bay Club – As wonderful as the golf on this spectacular Doug Carrick-designed course in Gravenhurst with its trails through wetlands and mature forests is the magnificent cliff-top Clubhouse, a perfect place to enjoy a meal whether you golf or not.
+Check out The Muskoka Bay Resort for rates and reservations for great accommodations overlooking the course.

 - Rocky Crest Golf Club – As popular a place to stay and relax as it is for its golf, this Thomas McBroom-designed course is literally carved out of that tough Canadian Shield so predominant in Muskoka.
 Treat yourself to multiple rounds and a stay at the 4-star Rocky Crest Golf Resort.